 Interpretation of Figure 1 was misleading

 First, figure 1 of Müller et al. is misleading because it exhibits two datasets collected on different geographic areas, as shown by their Extended Data Fig. 1, as a unique time series.
-The 1989-2016 data used by Müller et al. to fit their model, were mostly collected in middle-west Germany, while the 2016-2022 data, used to validate the model, were collected in south-east Germany (Fig. 1).
-In the review process documentation available with the paper, Müller et al. stated that they have no reason to expect any difference between these two areas in terms of average insect biomass because of two reasons: there is a strong overlap on of biomass values on the unique year of overlap of both datasets and previously they did not find any change in biomass between semi-natural and agricultural dominated landscapes.
+The 1989-2016 data used by Müller et al. to fit their model were mostly collected in middle-west Germany, while the 2016-2022 data, used to validate the model, were collected in south-east Germany (Fig. 1).
+In the review process documentation available with the paper, Müller et al. stated that they have no reason to expect any difference between these two areas in terms of average insect biomass for two reasons: there is a strong overlap in biomass values on the unique year common to both datasets and previously they did not find any change in biomass between semi-natural and agricultural dominated landscapes.
 However, it would have been easy to test for a putative difference in average biomass of insects between the validation and training datasets before interpreting them together.

 To test for it, we used a modified version of their log-gaussian General Additive model (GAM) to test for difference in biomass between validation and training dataset, while accounting for weather conditions, temporal trend, spatial autocorrelation, phenology and site-random effects.
-We found a significant and strong difference between both datasets (Fig. 1b), suggesting that both area exhibit difference in average biomass that is likely to be driven by difference in the regional context, because it is not driven by the weather or the remaining temporal trend.
+We found a significant and strong difference between both datasets (Fig. 1b), suggesting that both areas exhibit difference in average biomass that is likely to be driven by difference in the regional context, because it is not driven by the weather or the remaining temporal trend.
 Areas in which the data of Hallmann et al. were collected are more anthropized than the areas in which recent data were collected (Fig. 1b-c).
 This difference alone could explain the apparent increase in insect biomass in recent data.

-The use of two independent datasets to train and validate their model, is a strength of Müller et al.’s work, but these datasets should not be compared with each other to extrapolate temporal trends without accounting for spatial differences.
+The use of two independent datasets to train and validate their model is a strength of Müller et al.’s work, but these datasets should not be compared with each other to extrapolate temporal trends without accounting for spatial differences.
 However, the authors take few precautions to interpret this heterogeneous time series: “The temporal pattern of the compiled data shows that the linear decrease reported by Hallmann et al. throughout 2016 did not continue in more recent years, but instead biomass increased from 2016 until 2022, with highest values similar to those from the late 1980s reached in 2022 (Fig. 1).”.

 Fig. 1: Misleading presentation of the initial and new datasets for insect biomass.
-Data from Hallmann et al. (blue, training dataset in Müller et al.) and more recently collected data (beige, validation dataset in Müller et al.) were presented by Müller et al. on the same time series (a), while they exhibit different average biomass value (b) due to the fact that they were collected in different geographic areas (c).
+Data from Hallmann et al. (blue, training dataset in Müller et al.) and more recently collected data (beige, validation dataset in Müller et al.) were presented by Müller et al. on the same time series (a), while they exhibit different average biomass value (b) likely due to the fact that they were collected in different geographic areas (c).
 In (b) the average (±CI95%) estimated by a GAM is shown.
 In (d) I represented the Human Footprint Index (HFI, v2 1995-2004).

 Weather conditions is not the only driver of temporal changes in insect biomass